atomist-attic/rug-rugs/README.md

 ## Rugs

-### AddRugEditor
+### AddManifestYml

-The AddRugEditor editor adds a simple editor to a Rug Archive project.
+The AddManifestYml editor adds the Rug archive `manifest.yml` file to your project.

 #### Prerequisites

 Before running this editor, you must have the following prerequisites satisfied.

-*   A Rug archive source code repository
+*   A source code repository that does not have a `.atomist/manifest.yml`

 #### Parameters